HumanSignal/awesome-label-studio-configs/CONTRIBUTING.md

 ## Reviewing Pull Requests

-- Make sure your PR passes all automated checks.
+- Make sure your PR passes all automated checks
-- A maintainer will review your changes and merge them once approved.
+- A maintainer will review your changes and may request modifications
+- Address review comments promptly
+- Keep the PR focused and manageable in size
+- Update documentation as needed

+## Code of Conduct

+Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a positive and inclusive community.

+## Questions and Support

+- Open an issue for bug reports or feature requests
+- Tag maintainers if your issue needs immediate attention

 Thank you for making this project better!